 We’ve listed the animation roles and their description.
-Animation roles are frequently updated.
-We recommend using
+These are frequently updated, so we recommend using

-MyAvatar.getAnimationRoles to get the latest animation roles being used.
+MyAvatar.getAnimationRoles to get the latest animation roles before continuing.
 The standard animation FBX files for these roles can be found in the High Fidelity source code repository on GitHub.

 |rightHandGraspOpen||When hand controller trigger is not squeezed.|

 |rightIndexPointClosed||Point gesture with trigger squeezed.|

 |rightIndexPointAndThumbRaiseClosed||Simultaneous thumbs up and point gesture, with trigger squeezed.|

 |leftHandGraspOpen||When hand controller trigger is not squeezed.|

 |leftHandGraspClosed||When hand controller trigger is fully squeezed.|

 |leftIndexPointAndThumbRaiseOpen||Simultaneous thumbs up and point gesture.|

 |leftIndexPointAndThumbRaiseClosed||Simultaneous thumbs up and point gesture, with trigger squeezed.|